afunnydev/tinysociety/content/articles/2018-10-31-tiny-house-laws-in-the-united-stats.md

 * Tiny house regulations and codes vary by city, town, or county.
 * [Jefferson County ](http://www.jeffersoncountywv.org/home/showdocument?id=12211)permits accessory dwelling units (ADUs) that are a maximum of 1700 square feet.

-While tiny houses may be a solution in disasters such as flooding--tiny house regulations are difficult to navigate for full-time dwellers in West Virginia.
+While tiny houses may be a solution in disasters such as flooding; tiny house regulations are difficult to navigate for full-time dwellers in West Virginia.

 **Links:**